H.R. 2764: Tax Cut for Workers Act of 2025

 6

-Puerto Rico and other possessions keep EIC permanently
+Permanent credit for Puerto Rico and the possessions

-The bill removes the sunset that had limited this Earned Income Credit treatment to calendar years 2021 through 2025 for Puerto Rico, American Samoa, and U.S. possessions with mirror code tax systems.
-That makes the policy ongoing instead of temporary.
+The bill removes the 2021-through-2025 expiration on Earned Income Credit treatment for Puerto Rico, American Samoa, and U.S. possessions with mirror-code tax systems, making it ongoing.

 Who benefits from H.R.
 2764?